pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

                                       operations after  each command execution.
       -v, --verbose                   Display extra information about the processing.
-      --version                       Show the version of this command and exit.
-      --mock_server FILENAME          If this option is defined, a mock WBEM server is constructed as the target WBEM server and the option value defines a MOF or Python file to be used to populate the mock
+      -m, --mock-server FILENAME      If this option is defined, a mock WBEM server is constructed as the target WBEM server and the option value defines a MOF or Python file to be used to populate the mock